ckd protein calculator

 Non-Dialysis CKD Patients

-The primary goal is protein restriction to minimize kidney workload.
+The primary goal is protein restriction to minimise kidney workload.
 Studies show that reducing protein intake can:

 • Slow GFR decline by 30–40%